-Amid the benches of cut meat and stacked fruit and stares and smiles we met Si, the spokeswoman of one Hmong clan and it was she who had invited us to their village.
+Amid the benches of cut meat and stacked fruit and stares and smiles, we met Si, the spokeswoman of one Hmong clan and it was she who had invited us to their village.

-This village is around 10 km from Sapa, located in a river valley surrounded by terraces of rice, the lush paddies stepping the slopes to the misty, forested peaks.
+This village is around 10 km from Sapa, in a river valley surrounded by terraces of rice, the lush paddies stepping the slopes to the misty, forested peaks.

-Imagine a Medieval barn made of slatted wood and built on the ground, cracked earth floors like cement, a bamboo ladder reaching to a loft of straw.
+Made of slatted wood and built on the ground, cracked earth floors like cement, a bamboo ladder reaching to a loft of straw.
 Hens forage inside as a dog rests in one corner.

-Furnishing are a wooden table and chairs in the main room.
+Furnishings are a wooden table and chairs in the main room.

 And beds and an open-floor-fireplace bordered by burnt stones and blackened pots and pans in another room, where hang twists of yellow chillies from bamboo rafters.